Pakistan risks 'extraordinary misery' without flood recovery help: UN

 Food prices have soared, and the number of people facing food insecurity had doubled to 14.6 million, according to UN figures.

-The World Bank has estimated that up to nine million more people could be dragged into poverty as a result of the flooding.
+The World Bank has estimated that up to 9 million more people could be dragged into poverty as a result of the flooding.

 Pakistan's government aims to cover half that amount with "domestic resources", including through public-private partnerships, but is looking to the international community to cover the rest.